Vacation rentals in Durango

 The Southwest meets Old West in Durango, a former mining town famous for its steam-powered railroad, which is still operational.
 Tucked into the banks of the Animas River — a whitewater rafters’ dream — and claiming the 1.8 million acre San Juan National Forest as its backyard, Durango draws its fair share of adventurers.
 But this city is more than its rambunctious side: Downtown Durango, dotted with brewpubs and galleries, is lined with brick buildings erected in the 1800s, including an ornate Victorian hotel and many former saloons.
 Venture out of town and you’ll find yourself surrounded by important archeological sites, including Mesa Verde National Park, studded with astounding cliff dwellings built by the Ancestral Puebloans, an ancient Native American people who lived here for over 700 years.

 Durango enjoys temperate summers, with temperatures typically topping out in the high 80s Fahrenheit.
-Fall is cool and dry, and during spring, plan ahead for rain showers.
+Fall is cool and dry, and if you’re staying in one of the area’s cabins during spring, plan ahead for rain showers.
 It frequently snows in winter, and temperatures then can range from a brisk 50 degrees Fahrenheit to a chillier 10 degrees.
 As a rule, pack for a variety of temperatures, as Durango’s mountain elevation means that nights tend to be cooler year round.

 This jaw-dropping wilderness encompasses high-desert mesas as well as the staggering alpine peaks of the San Juan Mountains, which feature a handful of imposing fourteeners — mountains at least 14,000 feet tall.
 With hundreds of miles of trails ideal for hiking and biking, you can choose your own adventure here.
 For maximum sight-seeing, drive the San Juan Skyway, a breathtaking route that will thread you through mountain passes and historic Western towns and along the Million Dollar Highway, a legendarily gorgeous stretch of road connecting Colorado and New Mexico.